 The position will be based at the Very Large Array site, 50 miles west of Socorro, NM.

 Job Duties Summary

-Under minimum supervision, the position performs a variety of construction, test, maintenance, inspection, assembly, operation and data collection functions on assigned electronic equipment (such as frequency converters, reference generators, and power supplies), machines, and other scientific apparatus.
+Under general to minimum supervision, the position performs a variety of construction, test, maintenance, inspection, assembly, operation and data collection functions on assigned electronic equipment (such as frequency converters, reference generators, and power supplies), machines, and other scientific apparatus.
 Work performed is generally reviewed by engineers or technical specialists.
 Using standard electronic test equipment, the technician records unit performance, inspects, adjusts and replaces defective components.
 The candidate must be willing to respond to emergency call-outs during inclement weather, late night and or early morning hours.
 Other duties may be assigned.

 Routine duties include:

 - Conduct various tests or experiments which may require modifications in test setups or procedures

 - May record, analyze, and interpret test data.

 - Recommends changes required to achieve functional requirements of the units.

 - Demonstrates proactive compliance with all NRAO policies and procedures.